KfirErlich/Silverfort-Board-Game/README.md

 # Shape and Color Matching Board Game

-A tiny puzzle built around a single rule: every cell on the board must differ in both shape **and** color from its neighbors.
+A puzzle built around a single rule: every cell on the board must differ in both shape **and** color from its neighbors.
 You cycle through the available options to keep the board compliant for as long as possible.